Free Vectors

 An extremely powerful anti-spam plugin for WordPress that virtually eliminates comment spam, including trackback and pingback spam.
 We use it on this blog in combination with Akismet and I must say it’s excellent.
 Ever since we installed this plugin, basically we didn’t have spam anymore.
 In just a few months it managed to stop 15.446 spam comments.

-WP-SpamFree Wordpress Plugin
+WP-SpamFree WordPress Plugin

 The really cool thing about this plugin is that it’s not using a CAPTCHA system and also includes an anti-spam contact form.